Providers may request the following types of appeals:

 Expediting Clinical Appeals

-If you feel that your patient’s life or health is at risk if a decision about care is not made in a timely manner, you may ask us to expedite a clinical appeal.
+If you feel that your patient’s life or health is at risk if a decision about care is not made in a timely manner, the ordering physician may ask us to expedite a clinical appeal.

 Notification of Resolution